maxmind/getting-started-with-mmdb/blog-post.md

 ### Insert Order, Merging and Overwriting

-To learn more about inserting both IP addresses and ranges, please see our documentation on [Insert Order, Merging and Overwriting](https://metacpan.org/pod/MaxMind::DB::Writer::Tree#Insert-Order-Merging-and-Overwriting) so that you can choose the correct behaviour for any overlapping IP ranges you may come across.
+In our simple examples, we haven't dealt with any overlapping IP ranges, but it's important to understand `MaxMind::DB::Writer`'s configurable behaviour for inserting ranges.
+Please see our documentation on [Insert Order, Merging and Overwriting](https://metacpan.org/pod/MaxMind::DB::Writer::Tree#Insert-Order-Merging-and-Overwriting) so that you can choose the correct behaviour for any overlapping IP ranges you may come across.

 ## Taking This Further